lz42/libinput-config/README.md

 under `/etc/libinput.conf`.
 You only need to put the options you're going to use.
 For all left out options, the system defaults will be used.
-If you already configured an option in your compositor, the compositor will take the priority.
+If you already configured an option in your compositor, the compositor will take the priority unless you enable `override-compositor`.

 The config file must consist of `key=value` entries.
 The following settings are implemented:

 ```
+override-compositor={disabled,enabled}
 tap={disabled,enabled}
 tap-button-map={lrm,lmr}
 drag={disabled,enabled}